Code-Institute-Submissions/Zaidcoll-Project1/README.md

 Content in the about me is written by me.

 **Acknoledgement**
-Since I am a new developer, I decide to use the project examples from [Sample Project]([https://www.haleyschafer.com](https://www.haleyschafer.com/)) as my project example to use as a temporary placeholder.
+Since I am a new developer, I decide to use the project examples from [Sample Project](https://www.haleyschafer.com/) as my project example to use as a temporary placeholder.

+**Media**
+Images in the website are taken from [Pexels](https://www.pexels.com/) which is a stock image library.